Sophie-Williams/pserverCMSFull/README.md

  Use the CommandlineTool and go to the apache/bin directory and type `httpd -k install` as administrator. than you can start the
  ApacheMonitor to check if the Apache24 is listed and can be start.

- Now you have to add the following lines in your Apache `https.conf` (you can find it in the `conf` directory).
+ Now you have to add the following lines in your Apache `httpd.conf` (you can find it in the `conf` directory).

  ```ini
  LoadModule php5_module "c:/PHP/php5apache2_4.dll"